 If you have a chance to visit San Antonio, be sure and see this beautiful historic church.

 Many types of gatherings are important for civic and economic well-being; religious worship has particularly profound significance to communities and individuals, including as a right protected by the First Amendment.

 sharing the HEART of faith, hope, and love

 Use these links to share the heart of health wherever you connect.

->

-> I am a family physician who explores the HEART of HEALTH in my work, recreation, and through writing.
-On my blog, Watercress Words, I inform and inspire us in healthy living.
+As a family physician, I explore the HEART of HEALTH in my work, recreation, community, and through writing.
+My blog, Watercress Words, informs and inspires us to live in health.
 I believe we can turn our health challenges into healthy opportunities.
 When we do, we can share the HEART of health with our families, communities, and the world.
 Come explore and share with me.

->

-> View all posts by Aletha Cress Oglesby, M.D.
+View all posts by Aletha Cress Oglesby, M.D.